etsu0721/birthday-web-app/README.md

 # Birthday Web App
-This app is a way for me to share my passion for coding with my family and friends on their special day: their birthday!
+Combining...
+* data collection, processing, and visualization,
+* custom web app, and
+* custom animations
+to produce a personalized digital birthday wish.

+## Description

-## Fun birthday facts
+## Birthday Fun Facts
-* Bar plot of birthdays by weekday
+* Birthdays by weekday
 * Age
 * Weekday born

-Reach out to me with fun birthday fact ideas: elisutton0721@gmail.com.
+Got a birthday fun fact idea?
+Send it to elisutton0721@gmail.com

 ## Date bounds
 The user can select from the current date to as far back as January 1, 1900.